Frequently Asked Questions

 - What are the qualifications for aid at GFS?

-FAST (Financial Aid for School Tuition) is a need-based financial aid analysis service provided by Independent School Management, which helps to ensure that our review to establish financial need adheres to national standards.
+FAST (Financial Aid for School Tuition) is a need based financial aid analysis service provided by Independent School Management, which helps to ensure that our review to establish financial need adheres to national standards.
 FAST is designed to be responsive to families.
 It is flexible in terms of the information it accommodates and allows families to represent their own particular circumstances accurately.
 To ease the online application process, FAST provides 24/7 help desk support.
-The helpline is 1-877-326-FAST (3278).

 - Does GFS have an income cut-off to qualify for aid?